Project

 Ahh great, thank you for the pointer, nobu!

-Updated by rosenfeld (Rodrigo Rosenfeld Rosas) over 6 years ago
+Updated by rosenfeld (Rodrigo Rosenfeld Rosas) about 7 years ago

 Could someone please explain me what is the current status of this feature?
 I thought I would be able to return from the top-level when requiring a file, but it still seems to be an invalid syntax to this day.
 Am I missing something?